-Please note that Article 4(1)(b) of Regulation (EC) No 1049/2001 does not include the possibility for the exception defined therein to be set aside by an overriding public interest.
+The exceptions laid down in Article 4 of Regulation (EC) No 1049/2001 must be waived if there is an overriding public interest in disclosure.
+Such an interest must, firstly, be public and, secondly, outweigh the harm caused by disclosure.
+However, Article 4(1)(b) of Regulation (EC) No 1049/2001 does not include the possibility for the exception defined therein to be set aside by an overriding public interest.